 Along with a laidback lifestyle, friendly locals and sun all year round, Brisbane is also a lot more affordable than Melbourne and Sydney, where house prices continue to skyrocket.

-Brisbane has been named Australia’s new World City, and is fast making an impression on the rest of the country, and beyond.
+Brisbane has been named Australia’s New World City and is fast making an impression on the country and beyond.

-Have you been busy trying to find the best interstate removalists, and planning your move that you haven’t had much time to research Brisbane?
-Well now is the perfect time to start learning more about your new city.
+Have you been busy trying to find the best interstate removalists and planning the move that you haven’t had much time to research Brisbane?
+Well, now is the perfect time to start learning more about your new city.

 Keep reading to find out what to expect when moving to Brisbane.